- Monthly Theme: Slashers

 Kristine: He/she/it IS very scary.
 The eye was scary as fuck.
-Also him rocking the rocking chair holding dead Clare with the super-creepy baby doll!
-I found Clare’s corpse VERY upsetting.
+Also him rocking the rocking chair holding dead Clare with the super-creepy baby doll.
+I found Clare’s corpse very upsetting.
 I couldn’t believe the stupid cops didn’t discover it (another total failure on the part of the RIMAs in this universe).
 Clare sitting in the attic window reminded me of Mrs. Bates’ corpse in Psycho, and her open mouth scream of death and overall pathos reminded me of Violet’s corpse in Season 1 of American Horror Story.
 Right?
-The killer’s phone calls were SUPER scary!
-OMG!
+The killer’s phone calls were super scary.
 During the movie my sister and I wished we could understand everything the killer was saying over the phone, but the unintelligible quality definitely added to the scariness.
-And the animal noises!
-OMG!
+And the animal noises.

 Sean: Yes, totally.
 They’re in the same continuum of images.
 So, one thing this movie is renowned for is how the girls do not behave in “stupid dumb horror movie” ways.
 They are being menaced?
 They call the police.
 Their friend is missing?
 They spend the entire movie searching for her and making a stink about it.
 Jess is getting threatening phone calls?
 She insists that the police and the phone company fucking do something about it and she cooperates with them in order to catch the guy.
 They like, do everything right.

-Kristine: Yes!
-Well, except for Jess not leaving the house at the end when Nash, the dopey desk sergeant, tells her the calls are coming from INSIDE THE HOUSE!
-God, the police made me so mad!
-NASH!
+Kristine: Yes.
+Well, except for Jess not leaving the house at the end when Nash, the dopey desk sergeant, tells her the calls are coming from inside the house.
+God, the police made me so mad.